zhangyazhong/verdictdb/README.md

 ## Samples

-Before you can submit any queries, you need to tell Verdict to create the samples you want.
-For that, you can use the `CREATE SAMPLE` command:
+Before you can submit any queries, you need to tell Verdict to create the samples you need.
+For doing that, you can use the `CREATE SAMPLE` command:

 ```
 CREATE SAMPLE <sample_name> FROM <table_name> WITH SIZE <size_percentage>%